May 1815 French legislative election: Background

-In the system established by the Charter of 1815, each district or department formed an 'electoral college'.
+In the system established by the Charter of 1815, each district or department formed an electoral college.
 The college would provide the framework of the elections in France for the next 100 years and continues in a similar fashion today.
-Each college would table the votes achieves by those who voted (any man of 25 years or older who paid taxes could vote).
+Each college would table the votes cast by those eligible (any man of 25 years or older who paid taxes).

 There were 13 further 'special districts' established also known as arrondissements, between which the votes are equally divided according to a second table.
 These special districts represented certain areas of high concentrations of essential workers, like merchants, shipowners, bankers, etc. The electoral system therefore left 629 representatives from the departments, and 23 of which were from these special districts.

 The Additional Act was ratified by plebiscite on 1 June, but with a very large abstention.
-Indeed, this new constitution does not satisfy many people.
-If the royalists are obviously hostile to it, the Liberals and republicans find it too conservative.
-The liberal bourgeoisie criticizes the text in particular for not leaving enough initiative to the representatives in legislative matters.
+In fact, this new constitution did not satisfy many.
+While royalists were obviously hostile to it, the Liberals and republicans found it too conservative.
+The liberal bourgeoisie criticized the text in particular for not leaving enough initiative to the representatives in legislative matters.